 Backpacking Rio Muchado

 Rio Muchado is a tiny village just outside of Canoa and is home to a truly fantastic little hostel.
-It is set out on a organic farm and has the yoga/meditation/organic food vibe going for it.
-In a country defined by lots of partying these sort of refuges are key to giving yourself a great place to truly relax.
+It is set out on an organic farm and has the yoga/meditation/organic food vibe going for it.
+In a country defined by lots of partying, these sorts of peaceful/sober places are key to giving yourself a great place to truly relax.
 Very affordable private rooms start at around $15.

 Remember, the coast of Ecuador has some of the best seafood and waves in all of South America.
 Treat the beach and surrounding areas with respect.
 Always pack your trash back to the hostel with you at the end of the day.
 Never break glass or leave cigarette butts on the beach.
 The coast is one of the treasures of Ecuador.
 Do you part to help keep it beautiful.

 If you plan on also hitting up the Andes, this Ecuador backpacking itinerary can run right into the next backpacking route on the list.
 Soak in all the sun and beach you can and head for the highlands!